 A blood sample drawn from a vein in your arm

-You may be asked to fast for 8 hours before the blood sample is collected, but occasionally a health practitioner may do the test with, for example, a glucose tolerance test.
-In some cases, a health practitioner may request that you fast longer.
+Typically, you will be asked to fast for 8 hours before the blood sample is collected.
+Occasionally, a healthcare practitioner may do testing when fasting is not possible, such as when a glucose tolerance test is done.
+In some cases, a healthcare practitioner may request that you fast longer than 8 hours.

 Insulin is a hormone that is produced and stored in the beta cells of the pancreas.
-It is vital for the transportation and storage of glucose, the body's main source of energy.
-Insulin helps transport glucose from the blood to within cells, helps regulate blood glucose levels, and has a role in lipid metabolism.
+It is secreted in response to elevated blood glucose following a meal and is vital for the transportation and storage of glucose, the body's main source of energy.
+Insulin helps transport glucose from the blood to within cells, thus helping regulate blood glucose levels, and has a role in lipid metabolism.
 This test measures the amount of insulin in the blood.

 Insulin and glucose blood levels must be in balance.
 After a meal, carbohydrates usually are broken down into glucose and other simple sugars.
-This causes the blood glucose level to rise and stimulates the pancreas to release insulin into the blood.
+These are absorbed into the blood, causing the blood glucose level to rise, which in turn stimulates the pancreas to release insulin into the blood.
 As glucose moves into cells, the level in the blood decreases and release of insulin by the pancreas decreases.

 Diabetes, a disorder associated with high glucose levels and decreased insulin effects, can be a life-threatening condition.
 People with type 1 diabetes produce very little insulin and so eventually require insulin supplementation therapy.
 Type 2 diabetes is generally related to insulin resistance, which increases with time.

-With insulin resistance, the body is unable to respond to the effects of insulin.
+With insulin resistance, many of the body's cells are unable to respond to the effects of insulin, leaving glucose in the blood.
 The body compensates by producing additional amounts of the hormone.
 This results in a high level of insulin in the blood (hyperinsulinemia) and over-stimulation of some tissues that have remained insulin-sensitive.
 Over time, this process causes an imbalance in the relationship between glucose and insulin and, without treatment, may eventually cause health complications affecting various parts of the body.

-In addition to type 2 diabetes, insulin resistance may be seen in those with polycystic ovarian syndrome (PCOS), prediabetes or heart disease, metabolic syndrome, and with disorders related to the pituitary or adrenal glands.
+In addition to type 2 diabetes, insulin resistance may be seen in those with polycystic ovary syndrome (PCOS), prediabetes or heart disease, metabolic syndrome, acanthosis nigricans, and with disorders related to the pituitary or adrenal glands.